aerogear/offix/docs/ref-offline.md

 const client = new ApolloOfflineClient({ cache, ...})
 ```

+See the [Apollo Cache Documentation](https://www.apollographql.com/docs/react/caching/cache-configuration/) for more details.

 ### Pass `idField` in offlineMutate

 When calling `offlineMutate`, the `idField` option should be included.